You are here

 The Common Rule guidelines are codified into law in the Code of Federal Regulations (CFR) and published in the Federal Register by the agencies of the U.S. government.

-01/19/2017 - Common Rule revisions published in the Federal Register for general implementation by 07/19/2018.
+01/19/2017 - Common Rule revisions published in the Federal Register for general implementation now proposed for January 21, 2019.
 Read the notification to U-M's Research Associate Deans from Dr. Jack Hu, Vice President for Research and Instituational Official for Human Subjects Research.

 For information about how U-M will implement the federal regulation changes, see the HRPP's Common Rule & Other Changes website.